Converse (brand)

 Converse (/ˈkɒnvə(r)s/) is an American lifestyle brand that markets, distributes, and licenses footwear, apparel, and accessories.
-Founded in 1908 as the Converse Rubber Shoe Company, it has been acquired by several companies before becoming a subsidiary of Nike, Inc. in 2003.
+Founded by Marquis Mills Converse in 1908 as the Converse Rubber Shoe Company in Malden, Massachusetts, it has been acquired by several companies before becoming a subsidiary of Nike, Inc. in 2003.

 Converse initially produced winterized rubber-soled shoes and boots.
 During World War II, it shifted manufacturing to make footwear for the military.
-Initially, it was one of the few producers of athletic shoes and dominated the U.S. market, but lost its position in the 1970s as competitors presented their styles.
+Initially, it was one of the few producers of athletic shoes and dominated the U.S. market, but lost its position in the 1970s as competitors introduced their styles.

-Converse's portfolio includes products under the Chuck Taylor All-Star, Cons, Jack Purcell, One Star, and Star Chevron trademarks.
+Converse's portfolio includes products under the Chuck Taylor All-Stars, Cons, Jack Purcell, One Star, and Star Chevron trademarks.
 It frequently collaborates on special-edition product releases with other brands such as John Varvatos.
-As of 2019, Converse sold products through 109 company-owned retail stores in the United States and 63 stores in international markets.
-The growth of Converse as a casual fashion accessory contributed to $2.3 billion in revenue in 2022.
+The growth of Converse as a casual fashion accessory contributed to $2.4 billion in revenue in 2023.

 History

-Early years
+1908–1940: Early years

 Forty-seven-year-old Marquis Mills Converse, a manager at a footwear manufacturing firm, opened the Converse Rubber Shoe Company in February 1908, in Malden, Massachusetts.
-The company was a rubber shoe manufacturer, providing winterized rubber-soled footwear for adults and children.
-By 1910, Converse was producing shoes daily, but it was not until 1915 that it began manufacturing athletic shoes.
+The company was a rubber shoe manufacturer, and its early inventory included winterized rubber-soled footwear, galoshes, tennis shoes, and some non-footwear items like automobile tires.
+In the summer of 1916, the Converse basketball line was established; by 1917 the Converse All-Star basketball shoe was introduced and quickly became successful during World War I and the Spanish flu.

-In 1918, the Converse All-Star basketball shoe was introduced.
-Then in 1923, a basketball player named Charles H. "Chuck" Taylor walked into Converse complaining of sore feet.
-Converse gave him a job as a salesman and ambassador, promoting the shoes around the U.S., and in 1932 Taylor's signature was added to the All-Star patch on the high-topped sneakers.
+In 1922, basketball player Charles H. "Chuck" Taylor walked into Converse complaining of sore feet, and Converse gave him a job as a salesman and ambassador.
+He promoted the shoes around the U.S., and in 1932 Taylor's signature was added to the All-Star patch on the high-topped sneakers.
 He continued this work until shortly before his death in 1969.
 Sales for the All-Star soared until 1929 when the company fell into bankruptcy.
+In 1939, Converse was sold to the Stone Family, who owned Converse until 1972 when the Eltra Corporation proposed an acquisition.